anschino/ccsl/page_research_journals_domestic.md

 # Domestic journals

+10. Wonho Lee, __Jihwan Moon__, Haneol Jang, Cheoneum Park, Inkyu Bang, Taehoon Kim,
+__"Effect of Physical-Layer Impairments on Two-Step Random Access with Message Replication in 6G NTN,"__
+accepted for _The Journal of Korean Institute of Communications and Information Sciences (J-KICS)_,

 9. Ralph Assan, __Jihwan Moon__, Taehoon Kim, and Inkyu Bang,
 __"Physical Layer Authentication for Mobile Devices in WLAN System: Autoencoder-based Approach,"__
 accepted for _The Journal of Korean Institute of Communications and Information Sciences (J-KICS)_,